mastercomfig/mastercomfig/docs/customization/modules.md

 will set the texture quality to `high`.

 !!! note
-    If you do not have `user` folder you should create it.
+    If you do not have the `user` folder, you should create it.
 Same principle applies to the `modules.cfg` file.

 ### Advanced